Who we are

 - Responding to emergencies such as the food crisis in East Africa.

-- Implementing Disaster Risk Reduction strategies, particularly in the Pacific Islands, where villagers are experiencing rising sea levels.
+- Implementing Disaster Risk Reduction strategies, particularly in the Pacific Islands, where villagers are experiencing rising sea levels due to climate change.

 - Helping farmers with sustainable agricultural practices, such as the Farmer Field School in Nepal.